evanlouie/evanlouie.github.io/_posts/2016-10-14-aotd-merge-sort.md

 layout: post
 title: 'AOTD: Merge Sort'
 categories: algorithms
-tags: algorithms, distributed, parallel, coffeescript
+tags: algorithms distributed parallel coffeescript
 ---

 Hard to explain my love for MergeSort.
 It's easily one of my favourite algorithms for its simplicity and recursive nature; being the closest to a literal "divide & conquer" algorithm you could possibly get to.